BioJulia/Automa.jl/docs/src/theory.md

 ![](figure/simple.png)

-You begin at the small dot on the right, then immediately go to "state 1", the cirle marked by a `1`.
+You begin at the small dot on the right, then immediately go to state 1, the cirle marked by a `1`.
-By moving to the next state, state 2, you "consume" the next symbol from the input string, which must be the symbol marked on the edge from state 1 to state 2 (in this case, an `a`).
+By moving to the next state, state 2, you consume the next symbol from the input string, which must be the symbol marked on the edge from state 1 to state 2 (in this case, an `a`).
 Some states are "accept states", illustrated by a double cirle.
 If you are at an accept state when you've consumed all symbols of the input string, the string matches the regex.

 Each of the operaitons that combine regex can also combine NFAs.